VinCBR900/2650-Tiny-BASIC/README.md

 ##  Notes

-No tokeniser — program lines are stored as raw ASCII and re-parsed on every execution using 3 character keyword matching - you must leave spaces between keyword e.g. `FOR A=1 TO 5` is good, `FORA+1TO5` is not.
+No tokeniser — program lines are stored as raw ASCII and re-parsed on every execution using 3 character keyword matching.
+You must leave spaces between keyword e.g. `FOR A=1 TO 5` will work, `FORA+1TO5` will not.

 So far, this has been much more difficult than writing the [6502 Tiny BASIC](https://github.com/VinCBR900/65c02-Tiny-BASIC).
 Architectural Challanges are:

 - 8 level hardware Return Address Stack (RAS).
 Recursion trades speed for code size (e.g. expression parser, printing digits), but here the standard stack too small
   - One of the tricks for reduced size (sometimes called _Code Golf_) is for any code used twice or more, make it a subroutine.
 That's Not possible here due to the small RAS, so we have lots of duplicate inline code.
-  - I'm experimenting with SW stack, but that has about a dozen bytes overhead for each call, so best be worth it.
+  - I have immplemneted a  SW stack, but that has about a dozen bytes overhead for each call.
 Interestingly the return address does not have to be the immediate next instruction...
 - Although it has nice features like auto-increment and decrement, heavy indirection and return on condition code, these are not size optimized
   - e.g. Relative Jumps limited to +/- 63 bytes and still take 2 bytes due to condition codes.
 So most jumps take 3 bytes
 - From a programmers perspective, the instruction set was clearly designed by an engineer and instructions are dense